Here at Bridgton Public Library (BPL) we work to provide you with a safe space to research, study, charge your phone, hang out, and relax.

 Librarians just want to help you find the information you need.
 We won’t judge you, and we will always keep your questions and checkouts private.
 That being said, we understand there are some things you want to keep to yourself.
 Don’t forget, you can always read while you are in the library and look up books using our book lists or catalog instead of asking for help.
 We are always willing to show you how to use these resources.

 We are always adding new materials, and we constantly update our lists.
-New lists can be made as well.
-If there is list you think we should have, feel free to ask Miss Samantha to make one, or submit the suggestion anonymously through the suggestion box at the Youth Services Desk.
+If there is list or a book you think we should have, feel free to let the person at the desk know!
+We’ll put the suggestion in anonymously for you if you’d like.

 If you (or someone with you) are experiencing a medical emergency, are in danger, or are feeling suicidal, call 911 immediately.